epicchainlabs/epicchain-worknet/docs/shell-command-reference.md

 A account used that is not used for signing doesn't need an accessible private key.
 Non-Signing accounts can be specified in multiple ways:

-- Neo-Express or Worknet wallet nickname.
+- EpicChain-Express or Worknet wallet nickname.
 Note, this includes `node1` etc to specify the default wallet account associated with each consensus node
 - A standard Neo N3 address such as `Ne4Ko2JkzjAd8q2sasXsQCLfZ7nu8Gm5vR`
 - A [WIF encoded](https://developer.bitcoin.org/devguide/wallets.html#wallet-import-format-wif) private key